Welcome to our Governors’ section

 How our school performs in comparison with other special schools

-Governors are linked with members of the senior leadership team to regularly monitor and review the four strands of the School Improvement Plan:
+Governors are linked with members of the senior leadership team to regularly monitor and review the four strands of the School Development Plan:

 Each Governor is also linked with a key area of the School and has regular meetings with the leader of that area:-